Life according to Batfish

 Katathani has been around for many years on Kata Noi beach.
 The Shore is their newer luxury "pool villa" development, opened in 2010.
 And it sure looks good!
 Pool villas, some with seaview (note: the view does vary from villa to villa), all with private pools.
 As I said, this "private villa" thing seems to be the trend in the last few years.
 A great hotel for couples.
 I see lots of honeymoon reviews.

 • The Shore Reviews

-Mai Khao Beach is still one of Phuket's gems.
-It's like 10km long with just half a dozen resorts plus a couple of small bungalow operations.
-Renaissance is one of the best in the area, close to the airport (don't worry, you can't hear it) and right on the beach which is never crowded.
+7th last year, 8th this year.
+Mai Khao Beach is still one of Phuket's quiet places.
+It's about 10km long with maybe 10 plus a couple of small bungalow operations.
+Renaissance is one of the best in the area (as evidenced by it's high ratings), close to the airport (don't worry, there's no noise) and right on Mai Khao beach which is never, ever crowded.
 There's a variety of rooms - simple "deluxe" rooms up to pool villas with seaview.
-Remember that Mai Khao Beach is way up in the north of Phuket, it's over 40km from here to Patong, Karon and Kata.
-I mean, if you want solitude, why would you visit these main beaches anyway?
-So again, I am perplexed by reviews moaning about the location.
-I love the location!
+Mai Khao Beach is way up in the north of Phuket, it's over 40km from here to Patong, Karon and Kata.
+If you want solitude, it's ideal and why would you visit the busier beaches anyway?

 • Renaissance Resort Reviews

 Surin Beach, despite rampant hillside development manages to retain a laid back feel on the beachfront with small restaurants and bars although they tend to be a little expensive, and yet Surin is so so different to the big beaches it's nice to come here for a meal and drink sometimes.
 Twin Palms is not huge, under 100 rooms - the more luxury rooms are huge duplexes and penthouse suites.
 Twin Palms also has its own semi-private beach club (Catch Beach Club) right by the sea.
 Yeh, Surin is "beach club" country.

 • Twin Palms Booking on Agoda.com